Cornwallis in Ireland

 British General Charles Cornwallis, the 1st Marquess Cornwallis was appointed in June 1798 to serve as both Lord Lieutenant of Ireland and Commander-in-Chief of Ireland, the highest civil and military posts in the Kingdom of Ireland.
 He held these offices until 1801.
 Cornwallis had specific instructions and authority to deal with the Irish Rebellion of 1798, which had broken out in May 1798.
 He took steps to ensure that justice was consistently applied to captured rebels, personally reviewing a significant number of court cases.
-He directed military operations when a French Revolutionary force landed at Killala Bay in August 1798.
+He directed military operations when a French invasion force landed at Killala Bay in August 1798.

 In the aftermath of the rebellion, the political climate with regard to Ireland became dominated by the idea that the union of the Irish and British kingdoms (which were in personal union under the sovereignty of King George III) was necessary to improve conditions in Ireland.
 Cornwallis favoured union, but believed that it would also require Catholic emancipation (the granting of basic civil rights to the predominantly Roman Catholic Irish population) to create a lasting peace.
 While Cornwallis was instrumental in achieving the passage of the Act of Union in 1800 by the Irish Parliament, he and Prime Minister William Pitt were unable to convince the king of the merits of Catholic emancipation.
 This difference of opinion led to the fall of Pitt's government.
 Cornwallis also resigned, and was replaced in May 1801 by the Earl of Hardwicke.